eclipse-tractusx/traceability-foss/INSTALL.md

 ### Out of scope

-- Sending notifications is currently not supported
+- Sending/receiving of quality notifications is not supported, since it would require another tracex instance.
 - IRS Asset Sync does not yet work with IRS 5.4.0.
 It requires a new release of IRS which provides a fix for callback url validation.